CircuitChaos/ofdmtvrx/README.md

 ## How to use

 Run `ofdmtvrx -h` to see help, or `ofdmtvrx -v` to see version.
-Typically you should prepare a mono, 16-bit WAV audio recording, and do:
+Typically you should prepare a 16-bit WAV audio recording (mono or stereo, doesn't matter, the program internally downmixes to mono), and do:

 `ofdmtvrx -i <input file> -o <output dir>`

 Output directory must already exist – `ofdmtvrx` won't create it for you, it will just fail with „No such file or directory” on first file save attempt.

 If input file is skipped, then `ofdmtvrx` will read from stdin, but there's a check added to make sure you aren't trying to read from a terminal.
 This check doesn't work on Windows, so if you just run `ofdmtvrx.exe` without arguments, it will do nothing (will look hanged).
-Just press Ctrl-C.
+A message will be shown to indicate that it's not a bug.
+If this happens to you, just press Ctrl-C.

 If output directory is skipped, then `ofdmtvrx` will create files in current directory.